How to enrol

 Step 2: Enrol in courses in myHub

-- Complete your mandatory to-do list - (NOTE: Commencing students will need a Unique Student Identifier (USI) in order to enrol.
+- Complete your mandatory to-do list - (NOTE: All Commonwealth Supported students will need a Unique Student Identifier (USI) in order to enrol.
 Find out more about the USI and how to get one at AskUON.)

 - Using your Program Plan as above, choose your courses for the term you’re enrolling in.
 Enrol in them one at a time until you have chosen all the courses you need to be enrolled in.
 You can go back to myHub or myEnrolments at any time to check your enrolment and make sure the correct courses are listed or make changes.

-- Wait 30 minutes and then go to Manage myTimetable to register for your classes
+- Then go to myTimetable to register for your classes.

 Step 3: Register for classes in Manage myTimetable

 If there is only one option for your class, you will be allocated to it automatically.

 However, where there are multiple options available for classes, lectures, tutorials, laboratories, practicals etc., you should register for class times.